Old Traditions, New Standards

-Old Traditions, New Standards is the debut album from the Washington-based indiepop band Tullycraft.
+Old Traditions, New Standards is the debut album from the Washington-based indie pop band Tullycraft.
 In 2022, Old Traditions, New Standards was included on Pitchforks list of The 25 Best Indie Pop Albums of the '90s.

 The album was produced by Pat Maley.
 Tracks were recorded at Avast Studios in Seattle and mixed at Yoyo Studios in Olympia.
 The album was originally released on Harriet Records out of Cambridge, Massachusetts.
 Robynn Iwata from the band cub provided guest vocals on the song "Josie," and Chris Munford from the band Incredible Force of Junior provided guest vocals on the song "Mental Obsession."

 The album reached #22 on the CMJ Top 200 chart.
-The song "Pop Songs Your New Boyfriend's Too Stupid to Know About" was listed as essential listening in Pitchfork Media's 2005 article on Twee Pop entitled "Twee as Fuck."
+The song "Pop Songs Your New Boyfriend's Too Stupid to Know About" was listed as essential listening in Pitchfork Media's 2005 article on twee pop entitled "Twee as Fuck."